antarctica/add-scripts/README.md

 Before running this script you will need to:

 - decide which datasets will be updated in the upcoming release
-- update the `DATASETS_TO_CLONE` variable in the script to comment out any items not part of the release
-- update the `NEXT_RELEASE` variable in the script to the upcoming release

 To run this script: